narrowspark/coding-standard/.github/PULL_REQUEST_TEMPLATE.md

  - Bug fixes must be submitted against the lowest branch where they apply (lowest branches are regularly merged to upper ones so they get the fixes too).
  - Features and deprecations must be submitted against the branch "master".
- - Legacy code removals go to the master branch.
+ - Legacy code removals go to the main branch.
 -->